RestrictedPower/Competitive-Programming-Java-Libraries/README.md

   - A modAdd and a modMul algorithm.
 They can be used instead of addition and multiplication when the problem asks the answer to be printed MOD some value
   - An upper bound utility.
 This takes as a parameter an array and a value and returns the largest index i where (value >= a[i])
   - A lower bound utility.
 This takes as a parameter an array and a value and returns the smallest index i where (value =< a[i])
-  - Note: lower and higher bounds should be used on sorted arrays and they are not guaranteed to return the largest/smallest index if there are duplicates of the bound value.
-This can be fixed by adding a loop at the end of the algorithm but it would make the time
+  - Note: lower and higher bounds should be used on sorted arrays.
+They work as described even if the array contains duplicates.
-    complexity O(N) instead of O(logN).
-Worst case scenario would be if all the numbers were duplicates.
-Both return -1 if value gets out of range.